 mceclip0.png

-Gifting using the Annual Exempt Gift allowance - Legacy Expenses
+Gifting using the Annual Exempt Gift allowance - Gifting Goals

-When inputting expenses you will find a category called Legacy expenses.
-Use this input screen to record gifts which are to be treated as a PET, or to enter gifts which represent the client using their annual exempt gift allowance.
+When inputting Goals you will find a category called Gifting Goals.
+Use this input screen to enter gifts which represent the client using their annual exempt gift allowance.
 Ensure that you designate the beneficiary of the gift (usually this is a child, if you have named the children or grandchildren within your plan) or select Persons outside plan.
 Also ensure when setting the amount (for which you would usually enter £3,000 assuming you are modelling an individual's Annual Exempt gift) that you set the inflation rate to zero, since this allowance does not inflate.
 Set the timing over which the gift will be made.

 Note that on the Carryover assumptions screen, if the client has not used their AEG allowance in the year prior to the plan start, you can enter £3000, so that you could make an AEG of £6000 in year 1 and then step the gift down to £3,000 from year 2 onwards.